4d/docs/docs/WebServer/http-request-handler.md

 By default, HTTP requests received by the 4D web server are handled through [built-in processing features](httpRequests.md) or the [REST server](../REST/REST_requests.md).

 In addition, 4D supports the implementation of **custom HTTP Request handlers**, allowing you to intercept specific incoming HTTP requests and process them using your own code.

-When a custom HTTP request handler intercepts a request, it is processed directly and no other processing features (e.g. the [On Web authentication](./authentication.md#on-web-authentication) database method) is called.
+When a custom HTTP request handler intercepts a request, it is processed directly and no other processing features (e.g. [On Web authentication](./authentication.md#on-web-authentication) or [On Web connection](./httpRequests.md#on-web-connection) database methods) are called.

 Custom HTTP request handlers meet various needs, including: